panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ## Required Skills

-You should have the listed skills.
-There are plenty of tutorials on these topics so you can do this project without prior experience but don't expect it to be a weekend project then.
+You should have these skills:

 - using a breadboard
 - soldering
 - sewing
 - programming the Wemos board using Arduino IDE (at least blink a led)

-  > A common pitfall in flashing the Wemos board is not having [drivers for the USB to serial converter](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
+There are plenty of tutorials on these topics.
+You can do this project without prior experience but don't expect it to be a weekend project then.

 ## Tools